Life-Size

-Life-Size is a 2000 American fantasy-comedy television film directed by Mark Rosman and starring Lindsay Lohan and Tyra Banks.
-It originally premiered on March 5, 2000 on ABC as part of The Wonderful World of Disney block.
-The film follows a young girl whose "Eve" doll is transformed into a real person.
+Life-Size is a 2000 American fantasy comedy television film directed by Mark Rosman and starring Lindsay Lohan and Tyra Banks.
+It originally premiered on March 5, 2000, on ABC as part of The Wonderful World of Disney block.
+Lohan portrays a young girl who casts a magic spell to bring back her deceased mother and, instead, accidentally brings to life her fashion doll, played by Banks.
+The film then follows their relationship as the doll creates havoc while trying to fit into the real world.